suchipi/quinci/README.md

 ## Troubleshooting

 - quinCI will not run in response to actions from users who do not have write access to the repository, as a security measure.
-If a user without write access opens a PR and you want to run its tests, you can use the "comment with special phrase" trigger to run it.
+If a user without write access opens a PR and you want to run its tests, comment "quinCI test this" on the PR.
 - quinCI uses the [debug](https://www.npmjs.com/package/debug) module to log debugging information.
 To view debug logs while running, set the environment variable `DEBUG` to `quinci:*`.

 ## License